dingodb/dingo-deploy/README.md

 - Ansible Host

 A host installed with `ansible` is required to  distribute cluster configuration and related software modules about DingoDB.
-This machine can also be replaced by one node in DingoDB cluster such as `Node-1`.
+This machine can also be replaced by one node in DingoDB cluster such as `Store-1` or `Coordinator-1`.

 ### 1.2 Deployment Guidelines